Grand Central Terminal in Brief:

 It's the place to meet on your way to and through New York City, but there's more to Grand Central than train tracks.
 (It's not called "Grand" for nothing.)

 And don't forget to look up in the main concourse.
-The illustrated blue-green cathedral ceiling offers a different view of the nighttime sky, with constellations and other heavenly bodies-sometimes highlighted with a periodic zodiac laser show you may be lucky enough to catch.
+The illustrated blue-green cathedral ceiling offers a view of the nighttime sky, with constellations and other heavenly bodies-sometimes highlighted with a periodic zodiac laser show you may be lucky enough to catch.